andrewhouston113/snomedFeatureSelection/README.md

 Currently, the tool only supports parent-child relationships within the hierarchy, several of the scorers are only suitable for two-class problems.

 ## Contribution
-This repository is a Python translation of the [Graph Patterns Package](https://github.com/kaicode/graph-patterns/).
+This repository is a modified version of the [Graph Patterns Package](https://github.com/kaicode/graph-patterns/).